eagle-io/converter/APPROVAL.md

-# Approving a converter
+# converter approval

-eagle.io staff should consider the following checklist when [approving a pull request](https://www.jetbrains.com/help/idea/work-with-github-pull-requests.html#incoming_pull_requests):
+eagle.io development team should consider the following checklist when [approving a pull request](https://www.jetbrains.com/help/idea/work-with-github-pull-requests.html#incoming_pull_requests):

 - converter name should be a meaningful description of data origin
 - converter should translate all data in the input format
-- tests should pass locally, e.g. `npm run test`
+- confirm tests pass locally, e.g. `npm run test`
-- file names should conform to `kebab-case`
+- confirm file names use `kebab-case`
-- class names should conform to `UpperCamelCase`
+- confirm class names use `UpperCamelCase`
+- add converter bindings (see below)
-- converter executes locally via `invoke.sh` (see below)
+- confirm converter can be invoked locally (see below)
+- merge and push changes
+- deploy converters

 ## Adding converter bindings